Gastrointestinal Disorders and Drug Delivery

 - Liver Cirrhosis: New Therapies - WORLD GASTROENTEROLOGY 2026 (Spain)

-- Liver Diseases and Hepatology - Gastroenterology – 2025 (France)
+- Liver Transplantation Innovations - Gastroenterology Conference 2026 (France)

 - Microbiome and Gastrointestinal Health - WORLD GASTROENTEROLOGY 2026 (Spain)